jsarchibald/cs50/exercises/distro/cabbages/README.md

 Cool!
 We now have a customers table.
 Go ahead and use similar syntax to create the `invoices` and `cabbages` tables, making sure to match the schemas defined at the top of this section.

 ### Before moving on
-- Did you create the `invoices` and `cabbages` tables according to the spec above?
+- Did you write the code to create the `invoices` and `cabbages` tables according to the spec above?

+### Something to ponder
+- We didn't use foreign keys in this database model, but we definitely could have!
+Why might we want to, and what specifically would those foreign keys look like?

 ## Inserting some data into the database.